 Check online to see what the exchange rate is.
 Then, call around to several different banks and credit unions.
 Make sure they are all saying the same things about the rates.
 If they aren’t, make sure you go with the institution that has the exchange rate that will most benefit you and to whomever, you’re sending the money.

 It is also important to consider how much money you are transferring.
 If you are only transferring small amounts of money, there are many companies that can help you send your transfer.
 However, if you are looking to transfer large sums of money at once, it may behoove you to choose a company that specializes in larger, business transfers.
 For extremely large amounts of money, you will want to avoid using banks if at all possible, as they often tack on heavy fees for transferring those amounts of money around the world.

-Don’t be afraid to shop around and see which banks, institutions or companies will give you the best rates on transfer fees.
+It’s important to get a good understanding of the different money transfer fees and don’t be afraid to shop around and see which banks, institutions, or companies will give you the best rates on transfer fees.
 Also, consider the fees when deciding if you need a money transfer at all.
 For instance, if you’re sending $2000 dollars to your daughter because she’s about to get kicked out of school, paying the fees to get the money there quickly is probably a necessity.
 However, if you’re sending $10 dollars to your niece for her birthday, maybe avoid the fees and just send it slowly through the mail.